sjspielman/tasty/workshop/working-with-your-own-data.md

 In either situation you will likely be prompted to enter your password.
 You can enter it interactively; it's best to not have the password written in a script.

-## Upload large files (> 1Gb) from your own computer
+## Upload large files (> 100 MB) from your own computer

 FileZilla is a GUI that helps transfer local files to remote servers like our RStudio Server.
-We recommend setting up FileZilla if your dataset is larger than a Gb or if you will transfer files to and from the RStudio Server.
+We recommend setting up FileZilla if your dataset is larger than 100 MB or if you will transfer files to and from the RStudio Server.

 ### Install FileZilla on Mac